On the 4d/3d/2d view of the SCFT/VOA correspondence

-only work on-shell (that is, it is important to remember that $\cH$ is an on-shell multiplet).
-While they do not mix the lowest components of $Q$ and $\tQ$, they do so for the fermions.
-The state of affairs can be summarized as follows: The SUSY completion of \eqref{Hbc} that is both elliptic and preserving 3d $\cN=2$ involves fermionic boundary conditions that mix fermions in $Q$ and $\tQ$.
-I.e., such boundary conditions are not SUSY boundary conditions for the individual $\cN=1$ multiplets $Q$ and $\tQ$.
+To illustrate the problem, consider the free hypermultiplet $\cH=(Q,\tQ)$, where $Q=q+\dots$ and $\tQ=\tq + \dots$ are the $\cN=1$ chirals.
+The half-BPS boundary conditions (b.c.) on the individual $\cN=1$ multiplets $Q$ and $\tQ$ are labeled by real Lagrangian splittings, determined as the 3d $\cN=1$ SUSY completion of the boundary conditions like:

-What if we tried to impose SUSY boundary conditions for $Q$ and $\tQ$ individually?
-That would only manifestly preserve 3d $\cN=1$ and would require something like:
+and similarly for $\tQ$.
+Such boundary conditions on $(Q, \tQ)$ then exhibit SUSY enhancement to 3d $\cN=2$, but this is not good enough for us.
+From the viewpoint of the full hypermultiplet, we could also define the 3d $\cN=2$ b.c. as the SUSY completion of:

-and so on.
-Such b.c. are lifted from the 2d $\cN=(1,1)$ b.c. in 3d.
+which is related to the previous b.c. by an $SU(2)_R\times SU(2)_F$ rotation of the hypermultiplet fields.
+Such boundary conditions, however, are not compatible with the splitting of $\cH$ into the $\cN=1$ multiplets $Q$ and $\tQ$: One can check that the SUSY completion of \eqref{Hbc} mixes fermions in the two $\cN=1$ multiplets.

-Now in 3d we also have $\cN=(0,2)$ boundary conditions that make sense for the individual chiral multiplets $Q$ and $\tQ$.
-Unlike in 4d, in the 3d world, the $(2,2)$ boundary conditions on $\cH$ actually \emph{are} comprised of the individual $(0,2)$ boundary conditions on $Q$ and $\tQ$.
-Say to complete \eqref{Hbc} in 3d, we may simply impose $(0,2)$ Dirichlet on $Q$ and $(0,2)$ Neumann on $\tQ$.
-What is the reason for this striking distinction from how it works in 4d?
-Well, the 3d reduction of the 4d boundary conditions (preserving 3d $\cN=2$) are 2d $(2,2)$ boundary conditions.
-They are not the same as individual $(0,2)$ Dirichlet/Neumann on $(Q,\tQ)$, but they are related to those by the extended $SU(2)_C$ R-symmetry that is available in 3d but not in 4d.
+This is in stark contrast with 3d.
+Namely, one can complete \eqref{Hbc} in 3d to the individual $\cN=(0,2)$ Dirichlet b.c. on $Q$ and $\cN=(0,2)$ Neumann b.c. on $\tQ$, and together they form the $\cN=(2,2)$ b.c. on $\cH$.
+These boundary conditions are elliptic in 3d.
+As usual, the underlying reason for such a distinction between 4d and 3d is the larger R-symmetry group in 3d.
+For us, the $(0,2)$ boundary conditions are more preferable, since they preserve the same SUSY as the tip of cigar, thus we may get the effective 2d $(0,2)$ description in the end.